microsoft/hlsl-specs/proposals/0007-const-member-functions.md

 }
 ```

-This code is currently valid because HLSL ignores the const-ness of the implicit
+This code is valid under HLSL 2021 because HLSL ignores the const-ness of the
-object parameter.
-On introducing constant member functions, this code is
+implicit object parameter.
+On introducing constant member functions, this code
-ill-formed and will produce a diagnostic.
+is ill-formed and will produce a diagnostic.

 The code is ill-formed because these declarations inside a `cbuffer` are
 implicitly constant.
 Today we ignore the `const`-ness of the object parameter